 He also recommends looking for the age statement on the label, although he’s quick to note that you won’t always find it.
 And especially if it’s from a newer producer, that often means that bourbon is on the younger side.
-By law, bourbon must be aged for at least two years prior to bottling.
+By law, straight bourbon must be aged for at least two years.

 “If you’re spending more than $40, you’re probably doing it wrong,” says Williams.
 Of course, if you’re a collector looking for extra-aged Pappy Van Winkle, expect to pay a premium.
 But for those just starting out, affordable bourbons abound.
 Williams recommends Wild Turkey 101 (“wonderful juice at a reasonable price point,”) and bottlings from Four Roses and Heaven Hill (brands from the latter include Henry McKenna, Evan Williams and J.T.S.
 Brown, among others).

 While the flavors of bourbon can be quite different from Scotch whisky, Williams recommend sipping a neat pour from a Glencairn glass, a curved vessel typically reserved for scotch.
 “Aroma is a huge part of your bourbon experience,” says Williams.
 “You need a glass that lets you capture the aroma—caramel-y, nutty, etc.—to get you excited and cue up the rest of your senses.”

 A shot glass won’t enhance this experience, he says, but a glass with a broad base and tapered top “to capture aromas and funnel them upwards” will do the trick.
 In lieu of a Glencairn, he sometimes uses Old Fashioned or rocks glasses with a similar, slightly tapered shape.